Are High-Security Checks Worth It?

-Key Risk Indicators are powerful metrics, but they are harder to understand than KPIs.
-Should you use KPIs or KRIs to measure your risk team’s success?
+Key Risk Indicators are powerful metrics but are harder to understand than KPIs.
+Is it better to use KPIs or KRIs to measure your risk team’s success?

 The short answer is that you need both.
-But because there still seems to be confusion between the two types of metrics and their usage, we wanted to break them down in an in-depth post.
+However, because there still seems to be confusion between the two types of metrics and their usage, we wanted to break them down so you understand these concepts better.
+Let’s start by looking at Key Risk Indicators and how they can help your risk operations.

-A Key Risk Indicator, or KRI, is a measure that indicates how damaging an activity might be.
-It’s a key feature of RiskOps analysis and risk monitoring, whose goal is to predict how likely an action is to hurt the company, either financially or because of a bad reputation.
+A Key Risk Indicator (KRI) indicates how damaging an activity might be.
+It’s a key feature of RiskOps analysis and risk monitoring, which aim to predict how likely an action will hurt the company financially or through a bad reputation.

-This is especially useful for upcoming projects, whether it’s to take on more transactions, attend a public event, or launch a new product.
+This is especially useful for upcoming projects, such as taking on more transactions, attending a public event, or launching a new product.

 The key difference between a risk management KPI and a KRI is that key performance indicators are designed to measure how well (or badly) things are going using historical data.
-Key Risk Indicators, on the other hand, point to future adverse impact.
+On the other hand, Key Risk Indicators point to future adverse impacts.

-In other words, KRIs can be used to measure risk that hasn’t happened yet, which is useful for unveiling new growth opportunities, or assessing which processes need to be optimized.
+In other words, KRIs can measure risk that has yet to occur, which is useful for unveiling new growth opportunities or assessing which processes need to be optimized.

 A good way to know if you’re dealing with a KPI is to ask if it measure how well your risk team doing.
 A KPI example would be to log and monitor the chargeback dispute success rate per agent.